raul-izquierdo/english/sources/vocabulary/Places/Moving and Travelling.md

 ## Moving Around a City

-desplazarse, moverse por
+desplazarse/moverse por lugar
-    = get around (normalmente por transporte público) `I get around the city by bus` - `He finds it hard to get around without a car`
+    = get around `I get around the city by bus` - `He finds it hard to get around without a car`

+moverse (cambiar de sitio)
-    = move around (más general) `The cat is moving around the house` - `I like to move around during the day rather than sitting at my desk for too long`
+    = move around `The cat is moving around the house` - `I like to move around during the day rather than sitting at my desk for too long`

 ir a <lugar> en <transporte>